-ExpressVPN is my go-to VPN for China in 2020.
-I’m a huge fan of their overall design (which was just updated last year) – the website, desktop app and mobile app are all beautiful, quick to install and easy to use.
+ExpressVPN is my go-to VPN for China in 2021.
+I’m a huge fan of their overall design (which was redesigned again this year) – the website, desktop app and mobile app are all beautiful, quick to install and easy to use.

 I always recommend ExpressVPN to anybody I know who doesn’t consider themselves tech-savvy for a couple of reasons.

 - Their software is some of the best in the industry.